 I write novels, plays, poems, essays, short stories, do a bit of acting, and am a self-proclaimed doodle-ist.

-My mystery/suspense novels, SYMPHONY OF DREAMS, SWITCH, and DANGEROUS HABIT (released 1/15/2021) are available online.
+My mystery/suspense novels, SYMPHONY OF DREAMS and SWITCH are available online.